awsker/EldenBingo/README.md

 * Watch your teammates' positions live on the built in map of The Lands Between, or see everyone as a spectator
 * Matches can be started, paused and stopped by the referees
 * Squares can be checked/unchecked by players or by referees on behalf of players
-* Mark squares with stars with right click to coordinate your plans with your teammates
+* Right click to mark squares with stars, visible to everyone on the team
 * Scroll Wheel up/down over a square allows players or referees to keep track of their progress of a square.
 This progress can only be seen by teammates or spectators, but not by opposing players/teams
 * Customize bingo board color/size/font